Benefits Of Epsom Salt Foot Soak & How To Use It For The Feet

 6. Beauty Treatment

 You can use Epsom salt as a beauty treatment to pamper yourself.
-Epsom salts help loosen the dirt sticking on the skin and remove calluses that can make your feet appear less attractive.
+Epsom salts help loosen the dirt sticking on the skin and remove callusesi XThe hardening or thickening of skin on the hands and feet due to friction and pressure from repeated action. that can make your feet appear less attractive.
 It is one of the few things you need to give yourself an at-home pedicure session.